simonw/django-plugin-datasette/README.md

 Once installed, `/-/datasette/` will serve a Datasette instance that exposes the contents of any SQLite databases used by Django.

-**Warning:** This will expose your `auth_user` table including the hashed `password` field, so do NOT run this in production.
-Use this only as a debugging tool in your development environment.

 You will need to run Django using ASGI.
 One way to do that is with [Uvicorn](https://www.uvicorn.org/):

 ```bash
 pip install uvicorn
 uvicorn myproject.asgi:application
 ```

+**Warning:** This will expose your entire Django database to anyone who visits `/-/datasette/`.
+The `auth_user.password` field is automatically redacted, but you should still take care that this does not expose any other sensitive information.

 ## Development